 Inclusion is a second key.
 Our services shall be available for the large mass of clinicians and patients, public and private healthcare providers.

-“We bring 35 years of experience within advanced image analysis and AI, paired with extensive domain knowledge in pathology and medical informatics.”
+“We bring almost 40 years of experience within advanced image analysis and AI, paired with extensive domain knowledge in pathology and medical informatics.”

 Clinical pathology is currently under huge pressure, with heavy workloads and limited – even declining – resources in many places.
 Aging populations, increasing cancer incidence, and more frequent exams and screening programs increase the workload.
 Solving the problem by adding more manpower to the healthcare providers is simply not possible, as there is an acute lack of medical professionals within pathology.